elazarlachkar/wireguard-orchestration-service/README.md

 ### Service API

 The service is built on top of the [WebSocket Protocol](https://www.rfc-editor.org/rfc/rfc6455). <br/>
-Each peer maintains a persistent connection to the orchestration service throughout its connection to the VPN. <br/>
+Each peer maintains a persistent connection to the orchestration service throughout its VPN session.
+This connection is used for bidirectional communication between the peer and the service.<br/>
-Each tenant is identified by a unique ID.

 #### Peer Onboarding
+Each tenant is identified by a unique ID. <br/>
 On connection, the peer chooses what tenant to join by appending the tenant ID to the URI.
 If the requested tenant doesn't exist, it's created for him.